VerdesAlex/Slot-Machine/README.md

 # Slot
+A small slot machine I did for fun.
-extract the .rar files and run the setup
+To play, extract the .rar files and run the setup.